International Day of Remembrance and Tribute to the Victims of Terrorism

-The International Day of Remembrance and Tribute to the Victims of Terrorism was established by the United Nations General Assembly in 2017.
-It designated 21 August as the International Day of Remembrance and Tribute to the Victims of Terrorism in order to honor the victims and survivors of terrorism.
-In 2017 alone, nearly three-quarters of all deaths caused by terrorism were in just five countries: Afghanistan, Iraq, Nigeria, Somalia and Syria.
-According to a statement by the UN, the day is meant to allow victims of terrorism to have their needs supported and their rights upheld.
+The International Day of Remembrance and Tribute to the Victims of Terrorism was established by the United Nations (UN) General Assembly in 2017.
+It designated 21 August as a day to honour the victims and survivors of terrorism.
+A statement by the UN said the day was established "in order to honour and support the victims and survivors of terrorism and to promote and protect the full enjoyment of their human rights and fundamental freedoms".